antmendoza/temporal_java_workshop/presentation2.md

 BUILDING RELIABLE APPLICATION WITH TEMPORAL

-I have tried to create a very practical workshop, the idea is to having you all working more than me, today, so let's start.
+I have tried to create a very practical workshop, the idea is having you all working more than me, today, so let's start.

+How many of you have heard about Temporal before?

+How many of you have played with Temporal in your local environment?

 ## Agenda:
 Workshop (2h)
 - **Introduction (5-10 minutes)**
-    - firstly, I am gonna give a small introduction of what  and why Temporal is a great (I would say the best) option to consider when we have to write our applications
+    - firstly, I am gonna give a small introduction of what  and why Temporal is a great (I would say the best) option to consider when to write our applications

 - **Environment setup (5-10 minutes)**
     - secondly, we are gonna prepare our environment.
-We will need to clone a repository and donwload the Temporal server.
+We will need to clone a repository and donwload the Temporal Server.

 - **Practical exercise (30 minutes)**
     - thirdly, We are gonna introduce our use-case and iterate over it introducing new concepts on each step.